-(1982) Located behind the Information Technology building, the Center contains a classrooms, a computer training lab, and office spaces.
+(1982) Located behind the Information Technology building, the Center contains classrooms, a computer training lab, and office spaces.

 Important Rooms Cisco Computer Laboratory......
-104A Classrooms......100 & 101 IT Training Laboratory ......
-102
+104A Classrooms......100 & 101 IT Training Laboratory 102

-Disability Access: Front of the building.
+Accessible Entrance: Available from the front of the building.